-31. On behalf of Dulberg, Mast and Popovich prosecuted claims against both Gagnon and the McGuire’s.
+35. On behalf of Dulberg, Mast and Popovich prosecuted claims against both Gagnon and the McGuire’s.

-32. The claims against Gagnon were resolved later through binding mediation.
+36. The claims against Gagnon were resolved later through binding mediation with new counsel.

-33. The claims against the McGuires included (a) common law premises liability, (b) statutory premises liability, (c) common law negligence, and (d) vicarious liability for the acts of their son.
+37. The claims against the McGuires included (a) common law premises liability, (b) statutory premises liability, (c) common law negligence, and (d) vicarious liability for the acts of their son and agent.

-34. In late 2013 or early, Mast urged Dulberg to settle the claims against the McGuire’s for $5,000.
+38. In late 2013 or early, Mast urged Dulberg to settle the claims against the McGuire’s for $5,000.